idptools/metapredict/docs/getting_started.rst

 	$ cd metapredict
 	$ pip install .

-This will install metapredict locally.
-If you modify the source code in the local repository, be sure to re-install with pip.
+This will install **metapredict** locally.
+If you modify the source code in the local repository, be sure to re-install with `pip`.

 Known installation/execution issues
 ====================================